-How does one that was once good become a marriage falling apart?
+How does a marriage that was once good become a marriage falling apart?

-I get asked this question when it becomes public a marriage everyone thought was rock solid falls apart.
+I get asked this question when it becomes public that a marriage everyone thought was rock solid falls apart.

 As the song goes—it’s a slow fade.
 A good marriage doesn’t deteriorate overnight.
 It diminishes gradually.